 It is our priority to keep students and staff safe during this time of uncertainty.
 To better prepare you and your child, please review this information concerning the health room and health services at school.

-- Self-screen your child each day prior to coming to school.
-If your child has been in close contact with someone who tested positive within the past 10 days or is experiencing COVID-19 symptoms, do not send them to school.
-Please notify the school nurse and contact your healthcare provider.
+- Please screen your child for COVID-19 symptoms each day PRIOR to sending them to school.
+If your child is experiencing COVID-19 symptoms, do not send them to school.
+Please notify the school nurse and contact your health care provider.

 - If your child tests positive after having been at school, please notify the school nurse immediately.